d-rez/esphome-razer-nommo-pro-speaker-control/static/index.md

 # Adding as a Media Player to Home Assistant

+You can link together certain controls for a more unified look/feel of the controller.
+Adding the speaker like that will also let you use them with the [Google Assistant integration](https://www.home-assistant.io/integrations/google_assistant/#available-domains) to control certain features of your speaker, specifically on/off and volume.
+Source selection is supposed to be supported as well, but I wasn't able to get it to work myself.

-You can link together certain controls for a more unified look/feel of the controller Once you have connected with HASS via the API, add contents of the following file to your `configuration.yaml`.
+Once you have connected with HASS via the API, add contents of the following file to your `configuration.yaml`.
 Don't forget to replace `rz_spk_ctl` device_name if you changed it in the esphome yaml.